AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 ---
 # Import a Program {#import-a-program}

-A program can be imported from one Marketo subscription to another.
+A program can be imported from one Marketo Engage subscription to another.
 For instance, you can create a program in a sandbox and then import it into your live subscription.
 Also, you can import a pre-built program from the [Marketo Program Library](/help/marketo/product-docs/core-marketo-concepts/programs/program-library/program-import-library-overview.md){target="_blank"}.

+>[!CAUTION]
+>
+>Programs that have Smart Lists containing a "Custom Object is Updated" trigger will cause the import to fail.
+Please delete this trigger prior to following the steps below.

 ## Importing a Program {#importing-a-program}